 Common function-call initiator, in which you fully control the scheduling process.
 Use Stateflow® or S-functions to create arbitrary call sequences.

-Multiple function-call initiators having distinct sample times: You can use Simulink scheduling for simulation in this case, which is especially useful when Simulink's rate monotonic scheduling behavior is similar to the target OS behavior.
+Multiple function-call initiators with distinct sample times: Use Simulink scheduling for simulation, which is useful when the rate monotonic scheduling behavior in Simulink is similar to the target OS behavior.

 Note: When using export-function models in top-model simulations, do not change the enable/disable status of the model during the simulation.
 Enable it at the start of the simulation and use function-calls to call it.